CERT-Polska/mwdb-core/docs/whats-changed.rst

 [New feature] Remote API feature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is new feature that allows to connect directly to the other MWDB Core instance (e.g. mwdb.cert.pl) to pull or push
+There is new feature that allows to connect directly to the other MWDB Core instance (e.g. mwdb.cert.pl).
-objects and discover new objects in the remote repository.
+This allows us to pull or push objects and discover new objects in the remote repository.
 At the time of release, feature is considered **beta** so
-don't rely heavily on it.
+don't rely too much on it.
 If you want to test it, we'll be glad for feedback!

 Read :ref:`Remote instances guide` to learn more.